Etiology and PathogenesisTop

-Diagnosis: Lower GI endoscopy with collection of biopsy specimens for histological examination; identification of CMV (immunohistochemical studies [characteristic viral inclusion bodies], polymerase chain reaction [PCR]) in specimens.
+Diagnosis: Lower GI endoscopy with collection of biopsy specimens for histologic examination; identification of CMV (immunohistochemical studies [characteristic viral inclusion bodies], polymerase chain reaction [PCR]) in specimens.

 2. HSV infection: In patients with AIDS, HSV causes persistent chronic proctitis with painful ulcerations (also involving skin in the anal area).

-Diagnosis: GI endoscopy with collection of biopsy specimens for histological examination; detection of HSV antigens (or HSV DNA detection using PCR) in specimens.
+Diagnosis: GI endoscopy with collection of biopsy specimens for histologic examination; detection of HSV antigens (or HSV DNA detection using PCR) in specimens.

 3. Infections with intestinal bacteria: In severely immunocompromised patients infections with Salmonella spp and frequently also with C jejuni may lead to bacteremia and sepsis.

 4. MAC infection: White papules 1 to 3 millimeters in diameter forming in the intestinal mucosa, most frequently in the duodenum (~90% of cases); these are a result of accumulation of macrophages in the lamina propria.